naman14310/Interview_Prep/Coding Notes/Bit Manipulation/bit manipulation.md

 ## Easy

 #### 1. Power of Two
-Given an integer n, return true if it is a power of two.
-Otherwise, return false.

 Hint: If a number is power of 2 then it has only 1 set bit in its binary representation